Pantaenius and Markel’s partnership is the logical development when faced with today’s unstable yacht insurance market.

 For the next phase of construction; the installation of the upper decks to take place, the dry dock needed to be flooded and the hull then towed to the wet dock.

-Unique Group’s Buoyancy & Ballast division has recently facilitated a high-profile dry dock project in Romania, involving the supply and operation of 840t of Seaflex inflatable buoyancy.
+Unique Group’s Buoyancy & Ballast division has recently facilitated a high-profile dry dock initiative in Romania, involving the supply and operation of 840t of Seaflex inflatable buoyancy.

 “Our Buoyancy & Ballast division is truly unique within the market and we consistently bring added value to our clients, working in partnership,” said Chris Sparrow, global sales manager, Buoyancy & Ballast at Unique Group.